 In 2006, following the cessation of the 20-year civil war in Northern Uganda, the University Hospital of South Manchester NHS Trust under the guidance of the Tropical Health and Education Trust (THET), established a health partnership with Gulu University and Gulu Regional Referral Hospital.
 The GuluMan link aimed to assist the recovering post-conflict healthcare system through the deployment of short and long term healthcare professional volunteers.
 The link progressively strengthened and was viewed by many as a success deploying several hundred volunteers over its lifetime.
 With its success grew a progressive working relationship with the Ugandan Ministry of Health and was particularly favoured by the then Permanent Secretary.

-Both the link leadership and the PS however recognised that the current aid activity in the North of the Country was ad hoc, did not always match the healthcare priorities of the government and was often so uncoordinated that duplication of effort was producing poor value for money for donors and other investments.
+Both the link leadership and the Ministry of Health however recognised that the current aid activity in the North of the Country was ad hoc, did not always match the healthcare priorities of the government and was often so uncoordinated that duplication of effort was producing poor value for money for donors and other investments.